Silivek/WarwolvesMod/README.txt

 3. Run the following command: "gradlew genIntellijRuns" (./gradlew genIntellijRuns if you are on Mac/Linux)
 4. Refresh the Gradle Project in IDEA if required.

-If at any point you are missing libraries in your IDE, or you've run into problems you can run "gradlew --refresh-dependencies" to refresh the local cache. "gradlew clean" to reset everything {this does not affect your code} and then start the processs again.
+If at any point you are missing libraries in your IDE, or you've run into problems you can run "gradlew --refresh-dependencies" to refresh the local cache. "gradlew clean" to reset everything {this does not affect your code} and then start the process again.

 Should it still not work,
 Refer to #ForgeGradle on EsperNet for more information about the gradle environment.